A Complete Definition of Substance Use Disorder

 Substance use disorder in any form becomes increasingly worse with time in terms of the negative effects it has in a person’s life as well as the severity of substance use itself.
 In effect, the sooner a person gets needed treatment help the easier it is to overcome the effects of this condition.

-If you suspect you or someone you know meets the definition of substance use disorder and have more questions, or need help finding treatment that meets your needs, please feel free to call our toll-free helpline at to speak with one of our addictions specialists.
+If you suspect you or someone you know meets the definition of substance use disorder and have more questions, or need help finding treatment that meets your needs, please feel free to call our toll-free helpline at 800-598-5053 (Who Answers?) to speak with one of our addictions specialists.